 However, it peaks in February.

-With the start of the new year, the amount of reported cases of the flu continues to rise.
-And we predict it will continue to rise into February and March.
-We will probably continue to treat cases into May.
+As we inch closer to the new year, the amount of reported cases of the flu will continue to rise.
+And we predict to treating cases through February and March and possibly even into May.

 2. There’s No Time Like the Present

 It takes an average of 2 weeks for the flu vaccine to become effective.
-Even though flu season is estimated to peak in late January, the season is not officially over until May.
+Even though flu season is estimated to peak in late January, you want to be protected before the peak hits.

-Getting your child vaccinated now, will help protect them against the flu season’s second peak in early spring.
+Getting your child vaccinated now, will help protect them against the flu season’s major peaks through early spring.

 3. Better Than Nothing